saikiransomanagoudar/profbot/README.md

 ## About the Project

-**Rate My Professor** is a chatbot that helps students in choosing the right professor for their academic needs based on rating, subject, and skills.
+**ProfBot** is a chatbot that helps students in choosing the right professor for their academic needs based on rating, subject, and skills.

 ## Features

 - **Search Functionality**: Find professors by name, department, or university.
-- **Rating System**: Rate professors based on criteria like teaching quality, clarity, and helpfulness.
+Professors based on criteria like teaching quality, clarity, and helpfulness.
 - **Responsive Design**: Accessible on all devices.

 ## Tech Stack